oldmanfury/tt_warp/README.md

 # tt_warp
-a simple puredata vinylizer and oled visualizer for the terminal tedium
+a simple puredata vinylizer and OLED visualizer for the terminal tedium

 You don’t need an OLED for this to work.
 OLED options may be omitted